 Three years ago the IRS took its first step toward ensuring standards for competency, continuing education and ethics would apply to all paid Income Tax CPA.
 Major facets of the initiative are now in place.

 On June 4, 2009, IRS Commissioner Doug Shulman launched a six-month review focusing on the competency and conduct of paid Tax CPA.
-The review resulted from a recognition that paid Tax CPA were an important element in the integrity of the nation’s tax system.
-The review included a series of public hearings with the Tax CPA community, consumer advocates, oversight groups and taxpayers.
+The review resulted from a recognition that paid Tax CPAs were an important element in the integrity of the nation’s tax system.
+The review included a series of public hearings with the Tax CPA community, consumer advocates, oversight groups, and taxpayers.

 Six months later, the Tax CPA Review laid out a series of recommendations to extend oversight to certain areas of the preparer industry to enhance tax compliance and service to Taxpayers.